-The programme is aimed at leaders in health and social care who want to be part of a movement for change and reform and who want to think radically about the challenges and opportunities in a community-based approach.
+The programme is aimed at leaders in health and social care who want to be part of a movement for change and reform and who want to think radically about the changes and opportunities in a person-centred and community-based approach.
 It shares best practice in the leadership skills required to enable strong and empowered communities to grow and flourish.

-Participants from the fifth cohort - of senior/top leaders and operational leaders - will join a growing network of graduates who are becoming thought leaders in their own right around social capital, its role in health and social care, and the role of public service leadership in shaping the communities that citizens need and want.
+Participants will join a growing network of programme alumni who are becoming thought leaders in their own right around social capital, its role in health and social care, and the role of public service leadership in shaping the communities that citizens need and want.